What is a Syndicated Loan?

 - Multi-Year Infrastructure Projects

-Given the sheer magnitude of the sum of capital, syndicated loans spread out the risk among several financial institutions and institutional investors to mitigate the default risk, as opposed to full concentration on a single lender.
+Given the sheer magnitude of capital, syndicated loans spread the risk among several financial institutions and institutional investors to mitigate the default risk, rather than full concentration on a single lender.

 Considering the complexity and magnitude of the financing, syndicated loans are far more efficient than traditional loans with one borrower and one lender.

 What is Flex Language in Syndicated Loan Contracts?

 Syndicated loan contracts often include provisions that enable the lead arranger to alter the terms of the borrowing if certain contingencies are met.